 ** If you’re going to do video, do it right.
 At a minimum, keep it short and snappy and have good audio above almost all else.
 One commenter said that she’s gotten so tired of being sent to bad videos that she rarely watches them anymore.
 Her main complaint?
 Audio – “Half the time I can’t hear or understand the video….I can’t tell you how many times the person has been speaking too quickly or too softly for me to understand anything.”

-From Becky on video: ”You’re going to have to experiment to learn.
+From Becky on video: “You’re going to have to experiment to daily cialis for sale learn.
 Do you want to do that experimenting as part of your main image?
 Or can you find a way to do that as a bit of a side project?”

-** From a traveler who joined the chat: ”Wish more people in tourism GOT social media and its importance.
+** From a traveler who joined the best price generic levitra chat: “Wish more people in tourism GOT social media and its importance.
 I tried to find people on Twitter, etc. while in Europe this last month and they were far and few between.
-Would have been nice to have someone in Spain and London to chat with and give me more insight while there.”
+Would have been nice to have someone in Spain and link for you London to chat with and give me more insight while there.”

 ** Hotels and the disabled traveler – a comment from accessibility expert Glenda Watson Hyatt – “There’s a difference between ‘accessible’ and ‘ADA Certified’ when it comes to hotels.”
 Idea – have an experienced disabled traveler and blogger like Glenda do a “real person” evaluation of your hotel property, perhaps in exchange for a room, or pay at their consulting rate.